rak-n-rok/Krake/docs/user/observer-schema.rst

 When a user creates Kubernetes resources on a Kubernetes cluster via Krake, those resources are managed by Krake and should be "observed".
 That's the role of the Kubernetes Observer (see the :ref:`dev/observers:Observers` documentation).
-But what parts of the Kubernetes resources should be "observed" by Krake ?
-The purpose of the Observer Schema is to provide a flexible mean to the Krake users to define which fields of the Kubernetes resources should be "observed" and which shouldn't.
+But what parts of the Kubernetes resources should be "observed" by Krake?
+The purpose of the Observer Schema is to provide a flexible mean for the Krake users to define which fields of the Kubernetes resources should be "observed" and which shouldn't.

-When a field is "observed", every changes to the value of this field made outside of Krake is reverted to the last known state of this field.
-When a field is not "observed", Krake don't act on external changes made to this field.
+When a field is "observed", every change to the value of this field made outside of Krake is reverted to the last known state of this field.
+When a field is not "observed", Krake doesn't act on external changes made to this field.
+This is needed to keep a consistent and predictable application state, especially since changes could also be done in the Kubernetes infrastructure or by the Kubernetes plane itself.

 .. note::

-  As Kubernetes manages some fields of a Kubernetes resource (for instance the ResourceVersion), simply observing the entirety of a Kubernetes resource is not possible, as this would lead to infinite reconciliation loops in Krake and Kubernetes.
+  As Kubernetes manages some fields of a Kubernetes resource (for instance the ResourceVersion), simply observing the entirety of a Kubernetes resource is not possible.
+This would lead to infinite reconciliation loops between Krake and Kubernetes, which is not a desirable state.

 Format
 ======